Assassination of U.S. President William McKinley

 As per the order of succession at the time (according to the 12th Amendment), Vice President Theodore Roosevelt took the presidential oath of office following the death of McKinley on September 14, 1901.

-Riding on his heroics during the Spanish-American War (1898), Theodore Roosevelt’s assumption of the reins of power in some way helped instill a bit of confidence and hope in a nation that was reeling from the death of McKinley.
+Riding on his heroics during the Spanish-American War (1898), Theodore Roosevelt was seen as good candidate to assume the reins of power.
+In some way, he helped instill a bit of confidence and hope in a nation that was reeling from the death of McKinley.

 More William McKinley Facts